jimmy-little/jimmy-little.github.io/_posts/blog/2016-04-07-textexpander-pricing.md

 subtitle: When a company changes pricing models...

 ---

+## UPDATE 2016-04-12
+Today, [TextExpander][te] has listened to long time customers, and have adjusted.

+>We will apply a lifetime discount of 50% off the Life Hacker pricing to customers of any past version of TextExpander.
+That amounts to just US $20 per year.
+In our initial rollout, we offered the discount for the first year only, and that was a mistake.
+We value our long-term customers, and it’s important for us to demonstrate that in our actions.
+Thanks for bearing with us as we sorted this out.

+So, it looks like I'll be staying on the TE bandwagon.
+I am so happy about this, because I was not looking forward to moving 600+ snippets to another utility.  $20 a year is reasonable and sustainable for both the customers and the developers.

+Strong work, Smile.

+---
+---

 First, let me say I LOVE TextExpander.
 I've been using it for years, every day.
 On my 8 month old laptop, I've expanded snippets over 8500 times, saving 34 hours of typing.